-Bone broth is one of the most nourishing and nutritious real foods you can make – full of the vitamins and minerals from the bones of animals, it provides nourishment we seldom get in conventional diets.
+Bone broth is one of the most nutritious real foods you can make – full of the vitamins and minerals from the bones of animals, it provides nourishment we seldom get in conventional diets.
 Here is a very easy, slow cooker version that anyone can make!

 If you’re into real food, you’ve most likely heard of bone broth.
 It’s becoming a bit of a trend and was even mentioned by actress Shailene Woodley as her go-to healing drink!
 Although bone broth is finally getting it’s fifteen minutes of fame, there’s much more to this delicious liquid than new-found celebrity status.
 Before we dive into the recipe, let’s discuss the different types of broth and why you should be drinking it.

 Made with meat and possibly a few bones, such as a roasting chicken.
 The broth is simmered for a short period of time, usually about one hour.
 The resulting liquid is thin and almost clear.
 Broth is great for soups but does not contain the high amount of nutrients that is found in bone broth.
 Broth can be purchased at most grocery stores.

 Similar to bone broth as it is made with bones, but the resulting liquid is still not quite as rich in both flavor and consistency as bone broth.
 It will contain some gelatin depending on the bones used.
 It is simmered longer than broth, for about 3-4 hours.
 Stock can be purchased at most grocery stores.